 I really encourage my startup companies, whether I was on a consulting basis or a full-time basis, to institute an approval management system early that has the system behind it to have the layered approval process in there.

 We also encourage putting in all of the backup documents and everything right in that system so that the approval will have access to source documents as they’re approving.

-As long as you have laid out the clear guidelines on what is appropriate expenditures, having that system behind it, that scales as long as you keep that communication line going as to what expectations are.
+As long as you have laid out the clear guidelines on the appropriate expenditures, havin a system behind it, that scales as long as you keep that communication line going as to what expectations are.

 Q: The burn rate is something like an elephant in the room for a lot of software startup leaders.
 How can a company manage a healthy burn while also striving for growth while managing a remote finance team?